Saturday, May 21, 2011

 "Compared to What", one of the top tracks on Roberta's #1 album...

 1978: "Too Much, Too Little, Too Late" from Johnny Mathis and Deniece Williams was the #1 song on the Adult Contemporary chart.
-The hit came 15 years after Mathis last had a Top Ten hit and 21 years after his only other #1 song "Chances Are".
+The hit came 15 years after Mathis last had a Top 10 hit and 21 years after his only other #1 song "Chances Are".

-1978: Saturday Night Fever spent an 18th week at #1 on the album chart.
+1978: Saturday Night Fever spent an 18th week at #1 on the Album chart.

 1988: Priscilla Presley held a news conference to deny that Elvis was still alive.
 It won't work, Priscilla--those same people still think Obama was not born in the United States and they also still think the earth is flat.
 And there's no such thing as global warming.
 It's no use.
+The best thing to do is just laugh at them.

 1989: "Second Chance" by .38 Special was #1 on the Adult Contemporary chart.